UKHomeOffice/rtp-proxy-lib/README.md

 curl -i --cacert src/main/resources/test-certificate.crt https://localhost:9300
 ```
 where the certificate is passed along with the cURL command so a complete SSL certificate verification takes place.

+NOTE about timeouts.
+Timeout of requests defaults to 30 seconds.
+To override this in an application.conf, declare something like:
+proxied.request-timeout = 1 minute

+where you can use the likes of second, seconds, minute, minutes, hour etc.

 SBT - Revolver
 --------------